LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 * Item 9269: ...
   * ExpandableContainer update to allow for custom container class
+  * getTimelineEntityUrl() fix to use rd/freezerLocation for inventoryLocation urlType

 ### version 2.69.1
 *Released*: 31 August 2021